mongodb/docs/source/includes/fact-azure-vpc-limitations.rst

-Azure-backed clusters configured for |service| VPC Peering cannot:
+Azure-backed clusters configured for |service| Network Peering cannot:

 * Be accessed from any network other than the peered VNets in the same cloud provider region.